-Ofcom, the UK’s independent telephony regulator, has just released a wi-fi checker app for your smart phone.
-At the same time, it warned in its press release that your Christmas tree fairy lights could affect the quality of your wi-fi connection.
+When Ofcom, the UK’s independent telephony regulator, released a wi-fi checker app for your smart phone, they also warned in its press release that your Christmas tree fairy lights could affect the quality of your wi-fi connection.

 Before the terrible jokes start and we all declare that this is a fit of “Bah Humbug!” from the telephone regulator, the warning is correct – your fairy lights could indeed be a wi-fi downer.
 But then so could many other devices.
 Ultimately, it is a matter of how much of a problem they actually cause.